profezzorn/ProffieOS/pov_tools/readme.txt

 - Choose a sizing option from the list.
 There are some preset sizes plus 'Height entry only' and 'Custom size' options.
 (Height is the number of pixels in the blade)
-You may want to choose 'Custom' first to get an idea of what gets calculated, then once familiar, presets will make more sense.
+You may want to choose 'Custom' first to get an idea of what gets calculated, then the presets will make more sense.
+Once familiar, you can customize the presets by editing that section of the script.

+All valid .png files in the pov_tools folder will be processed to the setting you chose.
 - Check the resulting *preview.png in the pov_tools folder.
-It should look windshieldwiper warped.
+It should look warped like a windshield shape.
 - The image data files are written directly to the ProffieOS/styles folder.
-They will be formatted BASENAME_HEIGHT_COLOR PROFILE.
+They will be formatted "SOURCE FILE NAME_HEIGHT_COLOR PROFILE_data.h"
 If you used a Single Color source file, use the resulting SC_POV_data.h file.
 If you used a Full Color source file, then use the resulting FC_POV_data.h file.
 If you used a Full Color source file, memory use might be less by choosing the 8b_POV_data.h file.

-- To use the POV data file for a blade style, first tell the OS which one
+- To use the POV data file for a blade style, first tell the OS which one with the following line added to your config file
-with the following line added to your config file in the CONFIG_TOP section:
-`#define POV_INCLUDE_FILE "dataFileNameHere.h"`
+in the CONFIG_TOP section: `#define POV_INCLUDE_FILE "dataFileNameHere.h"`

 - Then you just use the POV blade style in a preset:
 ```